 India; Taj Mahal #2 of 7 (December 2017)

-Spirituality and grief collide in The East; Part 2 (Uttarpradesh)
+Read more about how it felt when my spirituality and grief collided in The East; Part 2 (Uttarpradesh)

 Jordan; Petra #3 of 7 (February 2017)